DIY: Protect your private data from Microsoft

-I know many people who ignore this issue and readily exchange some convenience offered by privacy grabbers for details about your private life (how and where you shop; where you drive daily, the list of your contacts, your browsing habits, the web sites you watch, your political views, how often you buy certain items or attend certain clubs, etc.).
+I know many people who ignore this issue and readily exchange some convenience offered by privacy grabbers for details about your private life (how and where you shop; where you drive daily, the list of your contacts, your browsing habits, the websites you watch, your political views, how often you buy certain items or attend certain clubs, etc.).

 I have already explained that such ignorance can bring undesired results.
-It is not hard to limit your expose to data grabbers.
+It is not hard to limit your exposure to data grabbers.
 Let’s see how you can do it with Microsoft.
 Type in your browser:

-Click on Privacy Dashboard link, then login into your Microsoft account.
+Click on the Privacy Dashboard link, then login into your Microsoft account.
 From the Privacy Dashboard page, you will be able to control what is being given to Microsoft “to consume”.
 There are 10+ sections where you can limit what is being captured by Microsoft.

 Manage browse data